gvwilson/sensibleadventures/maddy-roo/old.md

 She tried to pull her leg free, bu the tentacle's grip was iron-strong.
 "Help!
 Help!"
-She flung pawfuls of dirt and dead leaves at the tentacle as it dragged her across the floor.
+She flung pawfuls of dirt and dead leaves at it as it dragged her across the floor.

 Dockety scraped through the door behind her and flung itself at the tentacle.
 "Release!
 Release!" it rasped
-as it grabbed the loop around Maddy's leg and strained to pry it loose.
+as it grabbed the loop around Maddy's leg and tried to pry it loose.

 Maddy kicked and pulled,
 but couldn't get her ankle free.
 "Release!
 Imperative!
 Release!"
-Dockety hit the tentacle with its heavy manipulator, then grabbed it again, but the swamp slime was too slick for the bot to get a grip.
+Dockety hit the tentacle with its heavy manipulator, then grabbed it again, all to no avail.

 "Maddy!"
 Sindy squeezed through the rear door and ran to her sister.